Ultraworking/pentathlon-guidance/1-best-practices.md

 This leads us to some simple-but-powerful ideas — for instance, we’ve noted that setting a target “sleep time” is both more effective and more important for long-term sustained success than setting a target wake time.
 After all, there’s not much use in waking up at 4AM if you went to bed at 1AM — you’re going to be exhausted and not get much done.

-That sounds simple, but a variety of simple building blocks like that — we call them “1% edges” — can come together to make you 10%, 20%, 30% more effective.
+That sounds simple, but a variety of simple building blocks — we call them “1% edges” — can come together to make you 10%, 20%, 30% more effective.

-Strangely, being 30% more effective on a given day can lead to being potentially double or triple as effective over a month — for instance, completing some work far in advance of a deadline means extra time to either improve and polish it further, or to take extra leisure to recharge fully, or to engage in some other not-urgent-but-important project that you otherwise might not make the time for.
+Counterintuitively, being 30% more effective on a given day can lead to being potentially double or triple as effective over a month — for instance, completing some work far in advance of a deadline means extra time to either improve and polish it further, or to take extra leisure to recharge fully, or to engage in some other not-urgent-but-important project that you otherwise might not make the time for.

 The challenge, again, is identifying these 1% edges and putting them into practice and having them “stick” for you — we firmly believe that running at sustainable peak productivity for even a week or two can show you what’s possible, and that foundation can be built upon.